ethersphere/bee-docs/docs/develop/tools-and-features/feeds.md

 ### Creating and Updating a Feed

 In order to edit a feed, you will need to sign your chunks using an Ethereum keypair.
-For the intrepid, check out the <a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> on precise details on how to do this.
+For the intrepid, check out the <[The Book of Swarm](https://www.ethswarm.org/the-book-of-swarm-2.pdf) on precise details on how to do this.
 For the rest of us, both [bee-js](/docs/develop/tools-and-features/bee-js) and [swarm-cli](/docs/bee/working-with-bee/swarm-cli) provide facilities to achieve this using JavaScript and a node-js powered command line